FAQ: Frequently Asked Questions

 We answer your doubts and questions

-The vast majority of woods used in Ligna are antibacterial and suitable for food contact provided they are properly maintained.
+The vast majority of woods used in Ligna are antibacterial and suitable for contact with food as long as they are properly maintained.

-In the hotel and catering industry, wooden cutting boards are not allowed mainly to avoid cross-contamination, but serving or presentation boards are permitted.
+In the hotel and restaurant sector, wooden cutting boards are not allowed, mainly to avoid cross-contamination, but service or presentation boards are allowed.

-On this issue, the Danish Technological Institute has shown that bacteria are maintained and grow more on materials such as plastic or stainless steel than on woods such as oak or pine.
+On this subject, the Danish Institute of Technology has shown that bacteria remain and proliferate more in materials such as plastic or stainless steel than in woods such as oak or pine.

-The main function of the legs in wooden kitchen boards is to avoid direct contact with the countertop.
-With this, we ensure the correct ventilation of the back side of the board and avoid its overexposure to possible damp surfaces.
+The main function of the legs on wooden kitchen boards is to avoid direct contact with the countertop.
+With this, we ensure the correct ventilation of the back of the board and avoid overexposure to possible wet surfaces.

-In the event that the board suffers any kind of movement, the legs are an essential resource to keep the board wedged and ensure its stability during use.
+In the event that the board undergoes any type of movement, the legs are an essential resource to keep the board on the road and ensure its stability during use.

 End grain cutting boards have the best qualities for cutting in the kitchen: